Umuzi-org/tech-department/content/projects/java-specific/introduction-to-spring-boot/part-3/_index.md

 **Step 4**

-Specify all your methods inside the UserServiceInterface then implement all services in the UserServiceImpl.
+Specify all your methods inside the UserServiceInterface then implement all methods in the UserServiceImpl.

 **Step 5**

-1 - Use the annotation to instantiate the UserController.
+1 - Do the following in the UserController.

 2 - Use the Put, Delete, Get spring annotations to map the respective services.